ciriusrob/overwatch-api/README.md

-#Implementation of a Java REST service that consumes the unofficial Overwatch API.
+## Implementation of a Java REST service that consumes the unofficial Overwatch API and provides the data via it’s own REST API.

 ## Getting Started
 * Clone the project